m00se-3/ProtoMapper/README.md

 # ProtoMapper

+### A note to whoever looks at this repo.
+This project has **not** been abandoned.
+I ran into many moments where I was questioning the direction of the project and felt it was necessary to rethink it's foundation.
+I believe this project can succeed, but not as a standalone, everything built from scratch, spaghetti mess.
+As a result, I'm currently in the process of building other things that will be used in this project going forward.

 ## Overview And Goals

 ProtoMapper is a program that will aim to be a very useful tool for indie game developers.
 It will also serve as a fun